 - 1. The government recognises the valuable contribution that local authorities make to the social and economic infrastructure of this country and is committed to the approach of local decision-making and accountability under the prudential regime. - 2.
 The government supports local investment in part by offering low cost loans to local authorities through the Public Works Loan Board (PWLB), which is an internal function of HM Treasury.
-The purpose of the PWLB is to offer long-term, affordable loans to support local authority investment in service delivery, housing, economic regeneration, treasury management, and occasionally preventative action, under the prudential regime. - 3.
+The purpose of the PWLB is to offer long-term, affordable loans to support local authority investment in service delivery, housing, economic regeneration, treasury management, and occasionally financial intervention action (previously known as preventative action), under the prudential regime. - 3.
 In February 2020 Parliament reformed the statutory basis of the PWLB, transferring its lending powers to HM Treasury.
-In March 2020 the government consulted on revising the PWLB's lending terms to reflect these new governance arrangements, and to end the situation in which a minority of local authorities used PWLB loans to support the acquisition of investment assets bought primarily for yield (as defined in paragraphs 43-47). - 4.
+In March 2020 the government consulted on revising the PWLB's lending terms to reflect these new governance arrangements, and to end the situation in which a minority of local authorities used PWLB loans to support the acquisition of investment assets bought primarily for financial return (as defined in paragraphs 45-54). - 4.
 The government published its response to this consultation and implemented these reforms in November 2020.
 These lending terms came into effect on 26 November 2020 and meant that any capital spending committed to from this date must comply with these terms in order to access PWLB borrowing. - 5.
-This guidance was first published on 25 November 2020.
-This revision was published on 12 May 2022.
+This guidance was first published on 25 November 2020 with a further update on 12 May 2022.
+This revision was published on 23 November 2023.

-Scope and purpose of this document
+Scope and Purpose of this Document